foreseecode/verint-xm-cordova-plugin/README.md

    ```

 5. For all supported methods please check the API docs included in this package, or [online here](http://developer.foresee.com/downloads/sdk/mobile/cordova/current/docs/index.html).
 For general information about the ForeSee SDK, please see the [ForeSee Developer Portal](https://developer.foresee.com/).

+6. Add `foresee_logo.png` file in your `www/img/` folder.
+To include a logo for the survey.